supa2/Automaton/Automaton-Factory-class.md

 ### Factory & cycle( void ) ###

 Executes a factory cycle.
 In a factory cycle all priority queues are cycled a number of times corresponding to their priority level.
-Called from the Arduino loop().
+Normally called from the Arduino loop().

 ```c++
 void loop() {